Staying Well Space (East Sussex Community Network)

 The service is part of a network of mental health recovery support across the county, called the East Sussex Community Network.
 For more information, download the leaflet below (translated versions are also available on our website here).

-To best protect the safety of our clients and staff, we changed the way support was provided by our Staying Well Space service from March so we could adhere to the Government’s advice on social distancing and infection control.
+To best protect our clients, visitors and staff, in March, we changed the way support was provided by the service so we could adhere to the Government’s advice on social distancing and infection control.

-In place of building-based and face-to-face support, over the past few months, our teams have been supporting clients over the phone and through online means.
+In place of building-based and face-to-face support, over the past few months, our teams have been supporting clients over the phone.

 As and when there are any changes to the support we provide, we will update this page.

-In the meantime, If you have any urgent questions about your support, or have a new enquiry about our service, please contact Judy Pearson by calling 07867 123652 or emailing email@example.com
+In the meantime, If you have any urgent questions about your support, or have a new enquiry about our service, please contact Staying Well by calling 0800 023 6475 or emailing our Eastbourne or Hastings services at email@example.com or firstname.lastname@example.org

 What support is available?